gwc4github/notion-qa/README.md

 # Notion Question-Answering
 Original version: https://github.com/hwchase17/notion-qa.git

-This is just Gregg's playground.
+This is Gregg's playground.
+I have customized this with an additional company's information (employee handbook) to show how this can be done.
+It also shows that ChatGPT can be set up to answer "I don't know" instead of making up answers.

 🤖Ask questions to your Notion database in natural language🤖